What students say about this class

 Often the doll represents a story that when told to others expresses the

 feelings and opens possibilities of enhancing communication and relationship.

 I love the energies of support and healing that come through to you and all in this group.
 I'm grateful that you felt safe enough to express yourself here.
 Barb Kobe

 I'm learning to truly value myself and honor who I am.
 I have repeatedly stood up for myself since in a steadfast way.
-I adopted a mantra which essentially is "I am no longer willing to be sick in order for someone to like me."
+I adopted a mantra which is "I am no longer willing to be sick in order for someone to like me."
 Not that I ever particularly did things so that people would like me, but rather I am willing to risk the dislike or disapproval of others instead of sacrificing my own well-being.
 I no longer use my health as an excuse.
-I stay much more "within my own life" and detach from others, pardon the expression, crap (actually I'm more specific than that...)
+I stay much more "within my own life" and detach from others, pardon the expression, crap (I'm more specific than that...)

-I spoke online with a very dear native friend who is also an intuitive counselor like me and this is what she told me: "Know that every stitch that you make takes away some of your dis-ease, and every doll that goes to someone takes some of your healing with her."
-I finally learned that I could take care of my needs first, and honour what I've always wanted to do - express myself though my creativity - and the work I know I am to do here on this earth will still get done.
+I spoke online with a very dear native friend who is also an intuitive counselor like me, and this is what she told me: "Know that every stitch that you make takes away some of your dis-ease, and every doll that goes to someone takes some of your healing with her."
+I finally learned that I could take care of my needs first, and honor what I've always wanted to do - express myself though my creativity - and the work I know I am to do here on this earth will still get done.

 Thank You to the women who walked alongside me for a little while.
 I pass on to you all, and to you Barb, the most incredible compliment I have ever been given, from a student of mine.
 For years it graced the front of my brochure, now I in turn borrow it to pay homage to this beautiful and life-saving experience."
 I stand on this ledge, looking out over the ominous unknown, and I am no longer afraid.
 I know (finally) that I am not alone."